ziqiangao/music_organizer/about.md

 # About
-This mod eliminate song ID conflicts on GDPS's by sperating the songs into their GDPS folders.<br>
+This mod eliminate song ID conflicts on GDPS's by sperating the songs into their GDPS folders.

-This Mod Also Adds An Easy way of accessing the saved songs menu.<br>
+This Mod Also Adds An Easy way of accessing the saved songs menu.

-Intead of going to options > audio > saved songs, or editor > level settings > songs.<br>
+Intead of going to options > audio > saved songs, or editor > level settings > songs.

 Simply Press the More Games button.
 And then saved songs menu will open up.

 ## Known Issues
 - Sounds Do Not Work In the Tower